William Paul Quinn: Religious career

 Quinn came to the US by 1808, when he became involved in the AME Church in New Jersey.
 He was among the founders of the denomination in 1816, the first black independent denomination in the United States.
 According to that account, he was ordained a deacon in 1818.
 His wife was Mary Jane Quinn.

-In 1836 Quinn was assigned as a missionary to the Northwest Territory, and traveled throughout Indiana and Ohio to plant congregations.
+In 1836 Quinn was assigned as a missionary to the Northwest Territory, and traveled throughout Pennsylvania, Indiana and Ohio to plant congregations.
 He is also credited with helping found the Brooklyn AME Church in Brooklyn, Illinois.
 Now called the Quinn's Chapel AME Church, it is thought to be the earliest AME Church west of the Appalachian Mountains.
 Brooklyn was an early black village founded on the Mississippi River across from St. Louis, Missouri.

 Quinn settled with his wife in Richmond, Indiana, which he used as a base for his missionary work.
 Quinn became an elder in 1838.
 They founded the Bethel A.M.E.
 Church in Richmond, as well as similar churches in Dublin, Newport (now Fountain City), and Cambridge City, Indiana, and most of the AME churches in Ohio and Indiana.

 On May 19, 1844, due to his success in planting churches in the Northwest, the General Conference of the church elected him a bishop.
 He became the Senior Bishop of the church in May 1849, serving until his death in Richmond on February 3, 1873.
 During that period, another 47 AME congregations were established from Pittsburgh, Pennsylvania to California.

-Quinn was known for saying that the Divine Command theory should be accepted without question, because God could be seen as always doing the right thing; even if he does not appear to be doing the right thing, the outcome will be good.
+Quinn was known for saying that the Divine Command theory should be accepted without question, because God could be seen as always doing the right thing; even if he does not appear to be doing the right thing, the end outcome will be good.

 Quinn was buried at Earlham Cemetery in Richmond.